RadziooT/Cyberventure/README.md

 - [ ] Final images
 - [ ] Final sound
 - [ ] Button design
+- [ ] Swap option buttons for switches
+- [ ] Add area for name input
 - [ ] The final layout (divs and font)

 <!-- BUILT WITH -->